QueNerguy/WikiQuedia/content/II Source Notes/Pressure.md

 $$
 p = F/A
 $$
-It is better to use a lowercase $p$ for pressure instead of the capital $P$ for two reasons.
+It is preferred to use a lowercase $p$ for pressure instead of the capital $P$ for two reasons.
 1. It avoids confusion with [power](Power)
 2. In [thermodynamics](!%20Engineering%20Thermodynamics%20Learning%20Overview) lowercase letters are used to denote intensive properties.
 Pressure is used everywhere and it is intensive.
 The lowercase variant avoids confusion here.